eduardofilo/RG350_adam_image/README.md

 To deactivate it, we will proceed in the same way but deactivating the option in step 5.

 In xMAME the FPS option is activated/deactivated at any time by pressing `Start + R1`.
+In FBA the shortcut is `L1 + R1 + Y`.

 ## Telegram channel for updates